Phoenix-ComputerCraft/phoenix-computercraft.github.io/libsystem/terminal.md

 2. `height`: The height of the new TTY.

 ### Return Values
 A new TTY object which is registered with the kernel.
+See [the syscall docs](/syscalls/terminal#mkttywidth-number-height-number-tty) for more info.

 ## `stdin(handle: number|TTY|FileHandle|nil)`
 Sets the standard input of the current process.